The Role of the Business Analyst in Digital Transformation

 Before setting a digital transformation project in motion, a key piece of the process that often gets overlooked is first ensuring that the people who are going to be affected with the new technology being implemented (i.e. key stakeholders) are up to speed and have buy-in on any huge changes to normal processes.

 In almost every phase of the digital transformation process, numerous complicated obstacles make themselves known.
-Having a business analyst with the right digital skills at the helm of your digital transformation projects can help your company to succeed where others fail.
+Having an analyst with the right digital skills at the helm of your digital transformation projects can help your company to succeed where others fail.

-Here at Cambridge Spark, we recently launched a new apprenticeship programme which is 100% funded by the Apprenticeship Levy.
-The Digital Business Analyst apprenticeship offers learners the opportunity to upskill for business analysis and data literacy, focusing on data-driven digital leadership, change management and more.
+At Cambridge Spark, our Digital Business Analyst Apprenticeship programme offers learners the opportunity to upskill for business analysis and data literacy, focusing on data-driven digital leadership, change management and more.
+The apprenticeship is also 100% funded by the Apprenticeship Levy.

 To find out more, use the form below to fill in your details and one of our Training Solutions team will get back to you with all the information you need to start your apprenticeship journey.